twittwer/nx-tools/libs/compodoc/README.md

 | ------------- | ------- | ----------------------------------------------------------------------------------------------------------------- |
 | workspaceDocs | `false` | Will add a "tsconfig.compodoc.json" to the project that includes the whole workspace. ([Recipe](#workspace-docs)) |

-Automatically generate Compodoc documentation for all available projects
+###Automatically generate Compodoc documentation for all available projects:

 ```
 // Build Compodoc for all projects available in angular.json